nbicocchi/learn-microservices/modules/communication/slides/4 - Async communication.md

 * Google Cloud Pub/Sub (https://cloud.google.com/pubsub)

 #### Advantages
-1. **Decoupling**: Producers and consumers don’t need to know about each other’s existence.
+1. **Decoupling**: Producers and consumers don’t need to know about each other’s existence **(solves spatial coupling!)**.
 They only interact with the broker, making the system loosely coupled and easier to maintain and scale.
-2. **Reliability**: Message brokers store messages and provide delivery guarantees (e.g., at-least-once, exactly-once).
+2. **Reliability**: Message brokers store messages and provide **delivery guarantees** (e.g., at-least-once, exactly-once).
 Even if a consumer is down, the broker ensures that the message will be delivered when the consumer is available.
 3. **Scalability**: With proper configuration (e.g., Kafka partitions, RabbitMQ clusters), brokers can handle massive amounts of data and scale horizontally to accommodate high-throughput use cases.

 #### Disadvantages